-The country is also planning to launch a “digital nomad” visa in 2019, and has is attracting significant buzz as the next Silicon Valley of Europe.
+The country is also planning to launch a digital nomad visa in 2020, and has is attracting significant buzz as the next Silicon Valley of Europe.
 In this article, we’ll explore some of Estonia’s offerings for remote workers, as well as the fascinating story of how it became one of the most digitally advanced nations in the world.

 “The World’s Most Digitally Advanced Society”

-While the Internet isn’t the fastest in the world, it’s fast enough, with connection speeds comparable to Luxembourg and faster than France or Australia.
-As of 2018, a 5G connectivity trial is underway as well.
+While the internet isn’t the fastest in the world, it’s fast enough, with connection speeds comparable to Luxembourg and faster than France or Australia.
+A 5G connectivity trial is underway as well.

 For anyone who has laughed at the cliched image of a digital nomad working from a remote beach location, this fantasy may be an actual reality in Estonia.
 Just try to keep the sand out of your keyboard.